Beaune Bourgogne-franche-comte, France Travel Guide

 Dedicate days 1-3 to Beaune itself and the immediate Côte de Beaune.

 Day 4: Take a train to Dijon.
-Explore the Ducal Palace, Fine Arts Museum, Owl's Trail, and a market with a roof.
+Explore the Ducal Palace, Fine Arts Museum, Owl's Trail, and a bazaar with a roof.
 Return to Beaune.

-Beaune has enjoyable experiences across various budgets with smart planning.
+Beaune has enjoyable experiences all over various budgets with smart planning.

-Stay in comfortable mid-range hotels or charming B&Bs (guest rooms'hôtes).
-Enjoy a mix of casual and mid-a range of eateries experiences.
+Stay in comfortable mid-mid-range hotels or charming B&Bs (private accommodations'hôtes).
+Enjoy a mix of casual and mid-range dining experiences.
 Include a couple of organized wine tours or a cooking class.
 Visit the main attractions (Hospices, Wine Museum).

 Stay in luxury hotels, boutique châteaux-hôtels, or high-end gîtes.
 Indulge in fine dining at Michelin-starred restaurants.
 Arrange private, chauffeured vineyard tours and a hot air balloon experience.
 Utilize chauffeurs or taxis for most journeys.